davidwgillman/thesis/source/11_chapter_3.md

 In turn this method is called with the passed parameter.
 This flow means that, barring a serious breach, a validated message is sent from the API containing a method known to exist and be available for remote execution.

+[DG: What is a "serious breach"?]

 ## Security Mechanisms

-To prevent as many of the previously stated vulnerabilities as possible I've put in place security mechanisms to keep Victor as safe while remaining extensible, powerful, and user friendly.
+To prevent as many of the previously stated vulnerabilities as possible I've put in place security mechanisms to keep Victor safe while remaining extensible, powerful, and user friendly.

 ### Physical

 Physical security is ultimately a deterrent rather than a means to an end.
 It's possible to interface with the Raspberry Pi machines over both ethernet and usb, so protecting access to these ports is important.
 Furthermore, the filesystem is contained on a single SD card, so access to the card is a means of gaining access to potentially damaging information.

+[DG: Isn't a deterrent a means to an end?]

 In total there are three primary implemented means of protecting the devices from an attacker with physical access keeping appropriate hardware in a secured enclosure, removing unnecessary ports, and securing the SD card.